gusmagnago/ppr-scssrs-rck/README.md

 - If player bets on two of them and wins the return is 3 times the bet.
 - AJer round ends the return adds to the balance
 - Player cannot bet if player has less balance than available for bet.
-- Each bet should be 500 (player can place several bets on one posi:on: 500, 1000, 1500 etc)
+- Each bet should be 500 (player can place several bets on one position: 500, 1000, 1500 etc)

 ## Technologies Used